-To qualify for a refund, your premises must meet the following criteria:
+To qualify for a refund, your property must meet the following criteria:

-- It must be vacant on the date the rates becomes payable, for the year being claimed
+- Property must be vacant on the date rates becomes payable for the year in question

-- It must have been vacant for one of the following reasons:
+- Property must be vacant for one of the following reasons:

 - Vacant for letting (not for sale)